Harphies/1doctor.ai/README.md

-## Computer-aided disease diagnosis

-- All our models are explainable

-## The features
+## Building explanaible AI models for medical applications.

+### _Anyone— patients, doctor, organization, medical IoT device developer, or researcher— can access in order to make more informed clinical decisions._

-- computer vision for medical diagnosis
+- computer vision for medical diagnosis: Computer-aided disease diagnosis

   - Systems for diabetics Retinopathy(Segmentation, Grading and Localization) based on an image of the human eye: A system which based on an image of human eye classifies Diabetic Retinopathy disease using image processing and machine learning methods
     - Morphological image processing methods are used to extract features like exudates and red lesion which characterise the disease.